Shishu Abhyanga: The Ancient Ayurvedic Ritual For Newborn

 Step By Step Process to Give Shishu Abhyanga:

 Baby oil massage can be one of the best ways to bond with your baby.
 Not only does it help you to connect with your baby, but it also helps to relax them, making it easier for both of you to fall asleep at night.
 However, performing a massage can be difficult when you have never done one before.
-Here is a step-by-step process to give your baby a massage using baby oil in simple steps:
+Here is a step-by-step process to give your baby a massage using a good massage oil for the baby in simple steps:

 Step 1: Get Your Baby Ready